-Nissan Almera - compact family car (C-segment according to the European classification), produced from 1995 to the present by the Japanese automaker Nissan.
-Replaced «Pulsar», which has been in production since 1978.
-In North America it was called «Altima», in some markets called «Latio» or «Bluebird Sylphy».
+Nissan Almera - compact family car (C-segment according to European classification), produced from 1995 to the present day by the Japanese automaker Nissan.
+It replaced the "Pulsar", which was produced since 1978.
+In North America it was called "Altima", in some markets it is called "Latio" or "Bluebird Sylphy".
 The engine is located transversely in front, the drive is carried out on the front wheels.
-The body is available in the form of a sedan and hatchback.
-The main competitors are the following vehicles from other manufacturers − Chevrolet Cruze, Ford Fiesta, Honda Civic, Hyundai Solaris (Accent), Kia Rio, Lada Vesta, Mitsubishi Lancer, Opel Astra, Peugeot 301 (2012), Renault Logan, Skoda Octavia, Toyota Auris and Volkswagen Polo.
+The body is produced in the form of a sedan and a hatchback.
+The main competitors are the following cars from other manufacturers - Chevrolet Cruze, Ford Fiesta, Honda Civic, Hyundai Solaris (Accent), Kia Rio, Lada Vesta, Mitsubishi Lancer, Opel Astra, Peugeot 301 (2012), Renault Logan, Skoda Octavia, Toyota Auris and Volkswagen Polo.

 Predecessor - Nissan Pulsar

-Nissan Pulsar - small car (before 1995, B-segment according to the European classification) and compact family car (after 1995), manufactured by the Japanese automaker Nissan.
-Came to replace the second generation of the car «Datsun Cherry» (F10).
+Nissan Pulsar - compact car (before 1995, B-segment according to European classification) and a compact family car (after 1995), produced by the Japanese automaker Nissan.
+It replaced the second generation of the car "Datsun Cherry" (F10).
 The body was a hatchback and a sedan.
-The engine was located transversely in front, front-wheel drive, and since 1987 all-wheel drive has appeared.
+The engine was located transversely in the front, the drive was on the front wheels, and since 1987 all-wheel drive has appeared.

 First generation (N10, N11, 1978−1982)

 The car was introduced in May 1978.
-He kept the name «Cherry» in Europe and other export markets.
-In February 1979 at the Dutch International Motor Show «AutoRAI» version was shown «Datsun Cherry».
+It retained the "Cherry" name in Europe and other export markets.
+In February 1979, a version was shown at the Dutch international motor show "AutoRAI" "Datsun Cherry".
 The body was produced in the form of a hatchback, sedan, coupe, station wagon and van.
-Body length was 3890-3940 mm, width 1620 mm and height 1360 mm, weight 840 kg.
-The car shared the platform with «Nissan Sunny».
+The length of the body was 3890-3940 mm, width 1620 mm and height 1360 mm, weight 840 kg.
+The car shared a platform with "Nissan Sunny".
 Production facilities were located in Japan and New Zealand.

-Badges began to appear on cars in 1982 «Nissan».
-The company began to abandon the name «Datsun» for their international markets.
+In 1982, Nissan badges began appearing on cars.
+The company began to drop the Datsun name for its international markets.

 Second generation (N12, 1982−1986)

-Second generation with code «N12» was announced in April and sales began in Europe in October 1982.
-Worldwide, the car was sold under the brand name «Nissan» with the title «Pulsar».
-Name remains in Europe «Cherry», in Malaysia and Africa was called «Langley», as well as other names in some countries.
-The body was produced as a 4-door sedan, 2-door coupe and 3 or 5-door hatchback.
-Body length was 3980 mm, width 1620 mm, height 1390 mm, curb weight 820 kg.
+The second generation with the code "N12" was announced in April, and sales began in Europe in October 1982.
+The car was sold worldwide under the brand "Nissan" with the name "Pulsar".
+In Europe, the name "Cherry" remained, in Malaysia and Africa it was called "Langley", and other names in some countries.
+The body was produced as a 4-door sedan, 2-door coupe and 3- or 5-door hatchback.
+The length of the body was 3980 mm, width 1620 mm, height 1390 mm, the curb weight was 820 kg.
 The car was assembled in Japan, Australia and New Zealand.

 Third generation (N13, 1986−1990)

-The range of gasoline engines includes four-cylinder in-line models with the following specifications:
+The petrol engine range includes four-cylinder in-line models with the following characteristics:

 - 1.0 liter (988 cm³, E10, 50 hp);